 How many servings should each meal be?
 Our group has always done four servings for each family, since the majority of recipes make 4-8 servings.
 We even went so far as to create Freezer Club Guidelines & Reminders, a Google doc which you can download and use if you like, with some portion guidelines for certain kinds of meals (i.e. burger meals should contain four 1/4 lb burgers, chicken meals are 1.5 lbs of meat, tilapia should include 6 filets, etc.).
 The reason we did this is that often recipes vary when it comes to what a portion size actually is.
 When in doubt, though, we try to be generous with portions.

 What kind of containers will we swap meals in?
-You have several options here.
 We highly recommend using a BPA-free container or dish.
-While it may be easier to buy the disposable Glad Ovenware containers (although the lids break pretty easily), it might make sense for your group to invest in some quality, safe dishes that you can freeze AND bake in.
-After searching long and hard, I highly recommend using these containers:
+While it may be easier to buy the disposable foil containers, it might make sense for your group to invest in some quality, safe dishes that you can freeze AND bake in.
+After searching long and hard, I highly recommend using this container:

 - Glass is a natural, non-porous material.